-Starting in the Fall of 2023, the college will develop an Extended Education department which will include certificate programs, community-based education, non-credit education courses, training for business/industry, and summer/other camps.
+In the Fall of 2023, the college developed an Extended Education department which included certificate programs, community-based education, non-credit education courses, training for business/industry, and summer/other camps.

-D. Demonstration of economic development impact of current/future programs
+C. Demonstration of economic development impact of current/future programs